 The stunning “Troubled Heart” conjures the dark alley loneliness of 1960s soul ballads but modernizes the vibe with moony electro ambience.
 “The song is about taking that big step forward when know you need to change,” she says.

 Maggie’s gift for confessional songwriting that’s broad appealing has enabled her music to garner plum synch placements.
-Her songs have appeared in the film Cowgirls N' Angels, and in such television shows as Dr. Phil, The Real World, Worst Prom Ever, The Hills, The City, The Vineyard, and The Young And The Restless.
+Her songs have appeared in the film Cowgirls N' Angels, and in such television shows as Dr. Phil, Cougar Town, The Real World, Worst Prom Ever, The Hills, The City, The Vineyard, and The Young And The Restless.
 As a performer, she’s done a staggering 750+ shows across the United States.
 Some live highlights have been Main Stage Showcases at NACA Nationals in Boston and at MUSEXPO in Hollywood; on separate occasions opening for Sara Bareilles and Tony Lucca; and singing the National Anthem at the first NBA playoff game in Oklahoma history with more than 18,000 people in attendance.
-Additionally, Maggie was a featured background extra on Matthew Morrison's (Mr. Schu in Glee) music video for “It Don't Mean A Thing,” and she is currently singing the role of Violetta on the English version of Disney Channel Latin America's Violetta that is currently airing in the UK and across the globe.
+Additionally, Maggie was a featured background extra on Matthew Morrison's (Mr. Schu in Glee) music video for “It Don't Mean A Thing,”, a member of Demi Lovato's (and Jordin Sparks/Jason Derulo's) band for the 2013 Disney Parks Christmas Day Parade, and she sang the role of Violetta on the English version of Disney Channel Latin America's Violetta (Season 1) that is currently airing in the UK and across the globe.

 A major factor of Maggie’s success—aside from her transcendent artistry—has been her hardworking nature.
 She is completely independent, and assumes the roles of label, booking agent, and manager.
 “I’m a true believer that if you want something to happen, you have to make it happen.”